• Skip to main content

 When you walk the length of the gym or your basement home gym, you will feel the effects.

-If you do the kettlebell, carry it with the right form.
+If you do the kettlebell, carry it using the right form.

 And the correct way means that you keep your body tight.